SnoupS/Unity-Style-Guide/Style-Guide.md

 #### 2.1.1 Folder Names

 - Always use PascalCase
-- Never use Spaces
+- Never use spaces
-- Never use Unicode Characters And Other Symbols
+- Never use unicode characters and other symbols
 - Start folder name with "_" to move them to the top of the hierarchy

 #### 2.1.2 Top Level Folder For Project Specific Assets